-Full of flavour, baked in duck fat and fresh rosemary and salt flakes, a new take on roasted potatoes.
+Duck fat potatoes with fresh rosemary and salt flakes are full of flavor, a new take on roasted potatoes.
 Perfect for Christmas, Thanksgiving or a holiday feast.

-Be generous with the rosemary and salt for flavour.
-The potatoes will release water when you mix it with salt, so you will have to work fast to get the potatoes in the roasting pan and into the oven.
+Be generous with the rosemary and salt for flavor.
+The potatoes will release water when you mix it with salt.
+You will have to work fast to get the potatoes in the roasting pan and into the oven.
 Don’t add the potato water into the roasting pan.
-When mixing the potatoes in the bowl, separate each potato slice ensuring each piece is coated in duck fat before you place it in the roasting pan.
+When mixing the potatoes in the bowl with the fat, separate each potato slice.
+This ensures each piece is coated in duck fat before you place it in the roasting pan.

-If you don’t like duck fat, you can use Extra Virgin Olive Oil instead and will get a similar result.
-Any leftover potatoes that you don’t use can be used in a Scalloped Potato recipe or simply fry them in a Rustic Russian Style Potato.
+If you don’t like duck fat or can’t find any, you can use Extra Virgin Olive Oil instead and will get a similar result.
+Goose Fat also works great, or even a mix of Olive Oil and Butter.
+Any leftover raw potatoes that you don’t use can be used in a Scalloped Potato recipe.

-This is a simple recipe, Crispy Leaf Potatoes with Duck Fat and Rosemary is sure to be a new favourite at your home, for Christmas and Thanksgiving or any time of year.
+This is a simple recipe, Crispy Leaf Roasted Duck Fat Potatoes is sure to be a new favorite at your home, for Christmas and Thanksgiving or any time of year.
 Bon Appetit! Приятного аппетита!

 - 4 kg/9 pounds of potatoes peeled

 Preheat oven to 200°C/400F°